fverdugo/XM_40017/docs/src/getting_started_with_julia.md

 Here, we are using the `Distributed` package, which is part of the Julia standard library that provides distributed memory parallel support.
 The code prints the process id and the number of processes in the current Julia session.

-You will provably only see output from 1 proces.
+You will probably only see output from 1 process.
 We need to add more processes to run the example in parallel.
 This is done with the `addprocs` function.

 ```julia
 julia> addprocs(3)
 ```
-We have added 3 new processes, plus the old one, we have 4 processes.
+We have added 3 new processes.
+Plus the old one, we have 4 processes.
 Run the code again.

 ```julia
 julia> @everywhere println("Hello, world!
 I am proc $(myid()) from $(nprocs())")